 Configures parameters used for the UE initiated CSI reporting.
 When this field is configured, the UE ignores reportConfigType.
-When this field is set to event1, eventThreshold can only be configured with values from 14 to 113.
+When this field is set to event1, event1Threshold-r19 can only be configured with values from 16 to 113.

 [Comments]:

 [Ericsson(Lian)] Note that the field description update will be moved to eventTypeUE-IBR as suggested in C250.